EPCCed/eidf-docs/docs/services/s3/getting-started.md

 eidfNNN:somebucket/some-data-file.csv
 ```

 !!!
-Note "Projects, buckets and tenancies"
+Info "Projects, tenancies, and bucket names"

-    Each project has its own tenancy within the EIDF S3 Service.
+    Each project has a so-called tenancy within the EIDF S3 Service.
 The tenancy holds the buckets for that project.
 Tenancies allow for different projects to have buckets with the same name without any ambiguity.

     The project name specified within bucket names allows for the project tenancy to be identified, before identifying the bucket within that project's tenancy.